pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/3-creating-video-browser-fragment.md

         return mCardView;
     }

-&rarr; Create a function that loads the image from a URL.
+&rarr; Create a function that loads the image from a String URL.

     protected void updateCardViewImage(String url) {